 - whatever the device, it should be primed with contrast prior to commencing to avoid the introduction of gas bubbles which may provide a false positive appearance of a filling defect.

 - water soluble iodinated contrast is subsequently injected slowly under fluoroscopic guidance.

 - some radiologists use iodinated oil (Lipiodol) as contrast when the indication is for lack of fertility.
-Some authors report increased fertility after its use.
-This remains controversial however 8.
+Some authors report increased fertility after its use: this remains controversial however 8.

-Common but self limiting
+Common but self-limiting

 - abdominal cramping

-- PV spotting
+- per vaginal spotting

 - venous extravasation

 Rare but serious